Traveling in a COVID-19 world

 Anyone over the age of two (or as specified by local authorities) not yet vaccinated must continue to wear CDC-approved face coverings when indoors with REI.

 If permitted by local authorities, we won’t require customers and employees to wear face coverings when outdoors, where physical distancing can be maintained.

 We are asking our community to help us create a safe environment for all.
 Read on for details about the specific changes we've made in response to COVID-19 and the latest CDC guidelines.

 Protecting Local Communities

-Yes.
-For the safety of our guests, our employees, and the communities we visit, CDC-recommended face coverings are required throughout each trip.
-When physical distancing is possible, there may be exceptions made during strenuous activities or when there’s a high likelihood of the masks getting wet.
+For the safety of our guests, our employees, and the communities we visit, CDC-recommended face coverings will be required at various times throughout each trip.
+Fully vaccinated guests will still need to mask up in certain situations.
 While being worn, all face coverings must fully cover the nose and mouth.
-Make sure to try out your face covering before the trip to test it for comfort and fit.
-You'll want one you can wear comfortably during physical activities and for extended periods of time.
 Face coverings made of mesh or other loosely knit fabric are not permitted.